 Since inception, we have incurred significant losses from operations and negative cash flows from operations.
-Our net loss was \$14.5 million for the three months ended March 31, 2023 and \$44.8 million for the year ended December 31, 2022.
-As of March 31, 2023, we had an accumulated deficit of \$601.7 million.
+Our net loss was \$10.4 and \$24.9 million for the three and six months ended June 30, 2023, respectively, and \$44.8 million for the year ended December 31, 2022.
+As of June 30, 2023, we had an accumulated deficit of \$612.1 million.
 As we commenced a full promotional launch of EYSUVIS in early January 2021 and commercially launched our first product, INVELTYS, in January 2019, we had generated only limited revenues from product sales prior to the sale of the Commercial Business to Alcon in July 2022.
 We have financed our operations primarily through proceeds from the sale of our Commercial Business to Alcon in July 2022, our initial public offering, or IPO, follow-on public common stock offerings and sales of our common stock under our sales agreement with Jefferies, LLC, or Jefferies, in at-the-market offerings, private placements of common stock and preferred stock (including our private placement of common stock and preferred stock for gross proceeds of approximately \$31.0 million in December 2022, or our Private Placement), borrowings under credit facilities and our Loan Agreement with Oxford Finance, convertible promissory notes and warrants.
+In August 2023, following entry into the award agreement with CIRM, Combangio became entitled to receive an initial \$5.9 million disbursement from CIRM, and the balance of the \$15.0 million award is payable to Combangio upon the achievement of specified milestones.
 We have devoted substantially all of our financial resources and efforts to research and development, including preclinical studies and clinical trials and, prior to the sale of our Commercial Business to Alcon in July 2022, engaging in activities to launch and commercialize EYSUVIS and INVELTYS.
-As a result of our acquisition of Combangio and the sale of our Commercial Business to Alcon, we are devoting substantial financial resources to the research and development and potential commercialization of KPI-012.
+As a result of our acquisition of Combangio and the sale of our Commercial Business to Alcon, we are devoting substantial financial resources to the research and development and potential commercialization of KPI-012 for PCED and any other indications we determine to pursue, including Limbal Stem Cell Deficiency.
 We have no revenue-generating commercial products and, as a result of our acquisition of Combangio, we may be required to pay certain milestones and royalty payments to former equityholders of Combangio, which are more fully described in the "Liquidity and Capital Resources" section.
 Although we are eligible to receive up to \$325.0 million in payments from Alcon based upon the achievement of specified commercial sales-based milestones with respect to EYSUVIS and INVELTYS, there can be no assurance when we may receive such milestone payments or of the amount of milestone payments we may receive, if any.
 We expect to continue to incur significant expenses and operating losses for the foreseeable future, including in connection with our continued development, regulatory approval efforts and commercialization, if any, of KPI-012.
 We may never achieve or maintain profitability.
 Our net losses may fluctuate significantly from quarter-to-quarter and year-to-year.